Zee-Babu model in modular $A_4$ symmetry: Conclusions and discussions

-We have studied Zee-Babu model with a modular $A_4$ symmetry, and searched for predictions.
-We have found that $\tau=2.3i$ is favored to satisfy the neutrino oscillation data for both of the cases for NH and IH.
-This is theoretically explainable because it leads to simplified Yukawa couplings $[y_1y_2, y_3]^T=[1,0,0]^T$.
-Also, we have a specific patterns for phases for NH and IH.
-The sum of neutrino masses and neutrinoless double beta decay are determined by two experiments of mass squared differences that is direct consequence for Zee-Babu model, which gives rank two neutrino mass matrix.
 Since modular symmetries are frequently discussed in a supersymmetric theory, we mention the supersymmetric extension of the Zee-Babu model.
 In fact, Zee-Babu model can be extended to a supersymmetric theory, introducing three more chiral super fields with opposite $U(1)_Y$ charge of $s^-,k^{++}, H$~\cite{Aoki:2010ib}.
 In this case, there are two more diagrams contributing to the neutrino mass matrix at two-loop level from supersymmetric fields.
 Supposing supersymmetric breaking scale to be much higher than the electroweak scale, we expect supersymmetric contributions are neglected.
 Thus, we work on the model in a non-supersymmetric theory.

 Before closing our paper, it would be worthwhile discussing the other phenomenologies.
 Typically, Zee-Babu model requires several constraints via lepton universality, lepton flavor violations, and collider physics such as Large Hadron Collider(LHC).
 As a result, Yukawa couplings $f$ and $g$, and masses of $s^\pm$ and $k^{\pm\pm}$ receive constraints.
 Detail analyses have already been done by several authors~\cite{Babu:2002uu, AristizabalSierra:2006gb,Schmidt:2014zoa, Nebot:2007bc}.
 In our analysis, however, we do not need to consider these constraints , since whole the constraints are involved in $\mu'$ that has free parameters.
 Thus, we can control this value whatever we want.